Percona-Lab/stormweaver/docs/scripting-examples.md

 ## Simple postgres manager

-It is easy and simple to setup (replicated) PostgreSQL using `PgManager`:
+It is easy and simple to set up (replicated) PostgreSQL using `PgManager`:

 ```lua
 pgconfig = PgConf.new(conffile["default"])